Constraints on Axions from Cosmic Distance Measurements: Axion-photon conversion

-As we see in \Sec{subsec:icm}, X-rays originate in the cluster's ICM and are affected by axion-photon conversion as they travel through the ICM magnetic fields. \Eq{eq:pgg_icm} describes the ratio of outgoing to produced X-rays flux, for photons traveling radially outwards from their oirigin at a distance $r$ from the cluster's center.
+As we have seen in \Sec{subsec:icm}, X-rays originate in the cluster's ICM and are affected by axion-photon conversion as they travel through the ICM magnetic fields. \Eq{eq:pgg_icm} describes the ratio of outgoing to produced X-rays flux, for photons traveling radially outwards from their oirigin at a distance $r$ from the cluster's center.
 Since clusters are extended objects in the sky, the change in the X-ray brightness $S_\mathrm{X}$ is not exactly described by \Eq{eq:pgg_icm}, there being photons whose path from the interior to the exterior of the cluster and from there to the observer is not radial.
 Nevertheless, we expect that a good proxy for the exact ICM effect across the surface of the cluster is to weigh $\Pgg$ by the integrand sourcing the brightness $S_\mathrm{X}$ and average over the line of sight.
 Indeed, $S_\mathrm{X} \propto \int \dd l ~ n_{e,\icm}^2 \Lambda_{ee}$ \cite{Bonamente:2004vx}, where $l$ is the line-of-sight variable, and $\Lambda_{ee}$ the cluster cooling rate, which scales like the square root of the ICM temperature, $\sim T_e^{1/2}$.
-From \cite{Bonamente:2005ct}, we see the ICM temperature can be roughly described as a constant throughout the cluster.
-Using data therein we check that $\Lambda_{ee}$ only induces negligible changes in the weighed average of $P_{\gamma\gamma}$.
+From \cite{Bonamente:2005ct}, we see the ICM temperature is approximately constant throughout most clusters, except for only a handful of them where the temperature fluctuates at most by a factor of four with small angular variation, such as RX J1347.5-1145, Abell 1835, Abell 2204, and Abell 1914.
+The resulting factor of two change in $\Lambda_{ee}$ leads to a percentage level change in the weighted average of $P_{\gamma\gamma}$.
 Therefore, we approximate the suppression on the X-ray brightness $S_\mathrm{X}$ due to the ICM effect with: \beq \avgPggicmpars \equiv \frac{\int\limits_{r_\ini}^{R_\vir} \dd r ~ n_{e,\icm}^2(r) \Pgg(r; m_a, \gag)}{\int\limits_{r_\ini}^{R_\vir} \dd r ~ n_{e,\icm}^2(r)} \ , \eeq where the integral is taken from some initial radius $r_\ini$.
 For the ICM magnetic field Model A we follow \cite{Reynolds:2019uqt} and take $r_\ini = 10~\kpc$, whereas for models B and C we take $r_\ini=0~\kpc$.

 The suppression described in \Eq{eq:avgPggicm} immediately implies that there is a fraction $1-\avgPggicm$ of the initial X-ray flux that has converted into axions.
 This means that the ratio of axions to photons outside the cluster is given by: \beq \frac{I_a^\mathrm{clusters}}{I_\gam^\mathrm{clusters}} = \frac{1-\avgPggicm}{\avgPggicm} \ . \eeq This changes the value of $A_\mathrm{X} = \frac{2}{3}\bl( 1 + \frac{I_a^\mathrm{clusters}}{I_\gam^\mathrm{clusters}} \br)$ in \Eq{eq:pgg_igm} that describes the subsequent X-ray propagation in the IGM.